SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## Introduction

 SAP Cloud for Customer allows your company sales and support teams to engage with customers across multiple channels.
 You can use SAP Cloud Platform to develop, deploy and host SAP Cloud for Customer extension applications that simplify and differentiate your business processes.

-The sample extension application for SAP Hybris Cloud for Customer that we’ll be working with today - *SAP Duplicate Ticket Finder* - helps support employees in finding duplicate tickets reported for the same customer issues.
+The sample extension application for SAP Cloud for Customer that we’ll be working with today - *SAP Duplicate Ticket Finder* - helps support employees in finding duplicate tickets reported for the same customer issues.

 ## Extension Applications Overview

-SAP duplicate ticket finder is a simple Java-based extension application, that demonstrates the integration capabilities, between SAP Cloud for Customer and SAP Cloud Platform.
+*SAP Duplicate Ticket Finder* is a simple Java-based extension application, that demonstrates the integration capabilities, between SAP Cloud for Customer and SAP Cloud Platform.

 Implementing extension application hosted on the SAP Cloud Platform allows developers to take full advantage of the platform capabilities and implement fully-fledged business processes.
 With the broad set of platform services at your disposal, your extension applications can expand into many scenarios that are impossible or impractical to achieve with an in-app extensibility.

 ![alt tag](./src/main/resources/images/ApplicationTypes.png)

 Extension applications have the following characteristics:
-* implement business logic and/or data processing in Java Web container hosted on the platform
+* Implement business logic and/or data processing in Java Web container hosted on the platform
-* consume SAP Cloud for Customer data using OData or SOAP APIs
+* Consume SAP Cloud for Customer data using OData or SOAP APIs
-* provide back-end services for UI or SAP Cloud for Customer consumption
+* Provide back-end services for UI or SAP Cloud for Customer consumption
-* can host secure and rich user interface, that can be either embedded or standalone
+* Can host secure and rich user interface, that can be either embedded or standalone

 ## Application Scenario

 Ticket processing is done by Service Agents in SAP Cloud for Customer.
 For most businesses, improving the customer service quality is a main component for success, driving loyalty and customer satisfaction.
 Main component for this is improving the efficiency of the Service Agents.
 A key enabler for achieving this is improving the efficiency of the Service Agents.
 Finding a solution to customer problems fast, reducing duplicate work for service request investigation and reacting on most common customer challenges adequately is an area for innovation that can be explored by extension application developers.

 Duplicate ticket finder sample application is focusing on this business case, by offering simple integrated solution to find and classify tickets reported or related to the same customer problem.
 The ultimate goal of the application is to demonstrate the technical integration points between SAP Cloud for Customer and SAP Cloud Platform Extension Applications in the context of a realistic business scenario.
 It can be used as a template for gaining knowledge on how to implement extension applications for SAP Cloud for Customer using SAP Cloud Platform.

 The application use-case is: